gabrielmoris/design-patterns/readme.md

 **Motivation:** Some objects require a ot of steps to create.
 That makes the inizialization tedious.
 Instead is better to split the construction.

 [A good example of implementation](builder-pattern/builder-facets.js)

+- To make the builder fluent, return this
+- Builder is a separate component for building an object